joshuaboele/H5P-Development-starter/README.md

 3. Start the dev server and install drupal and configure.

+  - Incase you don't have the correct PHP extensions enabled, make sure to open the `php.ini` file and remove the semicolon infront of `extension=gd
+` on line 926.

   > Start server for the contents of `drupal` dir, see notes for step 2

   > Follow drupal instructions